Cardinals vs. Athletics Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Miles Mikolas (6-8) will take to the mound for the Cardinals and make his 26th start of the season.
+- The Cardinals' Dakota Hudson (3-0) will make his fourth start of the season.

-- Mikolas will look to finish five or more innings for the third start in a row.
+- Hudson will look to finish five or more innings for the third start in a row.

-- In 25 appearances this season, he has finished five without allowing an earned run.

 |Opponent